-4.3 Adding during the race:
+4.3 Adding during the race :

-With the exception of fuel and compressed gases, no substance may be added to the car during the race.
+With the exception of compressed gases, no substance may be added to the car during the race.
 If it becomes necessary to replace any part of the car during the race, the new part must not weigh any more than the original part.

-ARTICLE 5: ENGINES
+ARTICLE 5 : ENGINES AND KINETIC ENERGY RECOVERY SYSTEMS

-5.1 Engine specification:
+5.1 Engine specification :

-- 5.1.1 Only 4-stroke engines with reciprocating pistons are permitted. - 5.1.2 Engine capacity must not exceed 2400 cc. - 5.1.3 Crankshaft rotational speed must not exceed 19,000rpm. - 5.1.4 Supercharging is forbidden. - 5.1.5 All engines must have 8 cylinders arranged in a 90° "V" configuration and the normal section of each cylinder must be circular. - 5.1.6 Engines must have two inlet and two exhaust valves per cylinder.
+- 5.1.1 Only 4-stroke engines with reciprocating pistons are permitted. - 5.1.2 Engine capacity must not exceed 2400cc. - 5.1.3 Crankshaft rotational speed must not exceed 18,000rpm. - 5.1.4 Supercharging is forbidden. - 5.1.5 All engines must have 8 cylinders arranged in a 90° "V" configuration and the normal section of each cylinder must be circular. - 5.1.6 Engines must have two inlet and two exhaust valves per cylinder.